arjun-p/Analysis-of-Web-Apps/README.md

 4. Run test cases.

 #### Technique 3: Usage Based Testing

-Goal is to record and replay user interactions
+Goal: To record and replay user interactions

 1. Configure Tomcat to record all requests
 	a.
 Use the Access Log Valve
 	b.
 Generate customizable log files